 Anne Aslett

-Anne joined the Foundation from the commercial sector, where she managed a news information service for the UK leading print and electronic media, following over 5 years in the UK print journalism and documentary film making on health and current affairs issues.
+Anne joined the Foundation from the commercial sector, where she managed a news information service for the UK leading print and electronic media, following over 5 years in print journalism and documentary film making on health and current affairs issues.
+She has served on a number of boards including for Comic Relief, the European Funders Group and most recently the UK’s HIV Commission.

 Why do you work at Elton John AIDS Foundation?